 If not contained or extracted in a controlled program, methane could move through the ground and enter the basements of nearby buildings, creating health and explosion risks.
 It is also a potent greenhouse gas.

-Sixty wells, each approximately 25 metres deep, are currently in service.
+Currently there are 60 wells, each approximately 25 metres deep, in service.
 They are connected to a pipe network that conveys the gas to a Landfill Gas Recovery Plant on the Edmonton Waste Management Centre (EWMC) site where it is cleaned of impurities.

 For the first 10 years the cleaned gas was piped to a nearby Epcor electrical generating station where it was used as fuel to generate electricity.

 In 2005 Epcor built smaller generators next to the Landfill Gas Recovery Plant.
 The new generators are able to supply 4.6 megawatts of electricity into the electricity grid, again, enough to power over 4,600 homes annually.